apnadkarni/blt/man/picture.rst

       contains transparent pixels.  *ColorSpec* is a color specification.

     **-data** *varName*
-      Sets the TCL variable with the binary JPEG data. *VarName* is the name of a global TCL variable.
+      Specifies the name of TCL variable to be set with the binary JPEG data. *VarName* is the name of a global TCL variable.
 It will contain a byte array object.

     **-file** *fileName*
       Write the JPEG output to the file *fileName*.